What Is the Windows Defender Security Warning? How to Get Rid?

 Step 1: The fake Windows Defender Warning is shown to the user.

 Step 2: The user clicks on the warning and gets redirected to a new third-party site.
-The opened site is also created by the attacker with spoofed information.
+The attacker also creates the opened site with spoofed information.

 Step 3: There can be two possibilities now.